Therapeutic Supplements For Improving Surgery Outcomes

 Zinc is another key player in the production of collagen.

-Animals that are deficient in zinc have greatly compromised wound healing compared to those with adequate zinc status. ((Kaplan B, Gonul B, et al. Relationships between tensile strength, ascorbic acid, hydroxyproline, and zinc levels of rabbit full-thickness incision wound healing.
-Surg Today.
-2004;34(9):747–51.))
+Animals that are deficient in zinc have greatly compromised wound healing as compared to those with adequate zinc status.
+8

-- All supplements should be discontinued 2 weeks prior to surgery.
+- All supplements should be discontinued 2 weeks prior to surgery, except for the probiotic.
 Supplements can be commenced once the patient can eat solid food.

 - Each patient requires a specific combination of supplemental nutrition.
 Consult a qualified health care practitioner to determine the appropriate regimen.